 Miss Dandy, who has had charge of our student training program since September 1969, is a firm believer in simplicity and reasoning problems out.
-A 1965 graduate from the combined physical and occupational therapy course at the University of Toronto, and a gold medal graduate (1969) from the physiotherapy de-gree course at the University of Manitoba, she has emerged from her own schooling with the conviction that the art of physiotherapy should not be made unnecessarily specialized and complex.
-Like all other disciplines, physiotherapy involves the application of a good measure of comdice.
-In Dr. Kessler's view, rehabilitation can offer the same sort of service for the aged as for the dis-abled.
-"For the disabled, rehabilitation is hope, translated into action, he is fond of saying.
-"For the aged, this same hope can be translated into a better life."
+A 1965 graduate from the combined physical and occupational therapy course at the University of Toronto, and a gold medal graduate (1969) from the physiotherapy degree course at the University of Manitoba, she has emerged from her own schooling with the conviction that the art of physiotherapy should not be made unnecessarily specialized and complex.
+Like all other disciplines, physiotherapy involves the application of a good measure of common sense, she says.
+"If physiotherapists have a basic understanding of disease and anatomy and physiology, they have a place to start from . . . no matter what they are treating."